 Dr. Dyrberg, a member of our board of directors, is employed as a Senior Partner of Novo A/S. Dr. Dyrberg disclaims beneficial ownership of shares held by Novo A/S, except to the extent of his pecuniary interest arising as a result of his employment with Novo A/S. The address for Novo A/S is Tuborg Havnevej 19, 2900 Hellerup, Denmark.
-The percentage of shares beneficially owned after this offering would be 23.2%, assuming the purchase of all of the shares that Novo A/S has indicated an interest in purchasing in this offering.
+The percentage of shares beneficially owned after this offering would be 22.9%, assuming the purchase of all 455,000 shares that Novo A/S has agreed to purchase in this offering.